uuk0/PyBytecodeManipulator/ASSEMBLY.md

 - float, list / tuple / set / map construction
   - CREATE \<type> '(' {\<expr>} ')' \['->' \<target>] where type can be list, tuple, set and dict
   - COMPREHENSION \<type> \['\<' \<capture locals> '>'] \<source> '{' \<code> '}' where type can be list, tuple, set, dict, generator and async generator; YIELD statements for emitting to the outside
-- can we use offsets as labels in JUMP's?
+- can we use offsets as labels in JUMP's? (offsets in assembly instruction and bytecode instructions?)
 - add singleton operators for OP
 - FOREACH ['async'] (\<expression> \['->' \<target>]) | ('(' \<expression> ')' \['->' \<target>] {\['&'] '(' \<expression> ')' \['->' \<target>]}) '{' \<code> '}' iterates over all iterator expressions; when prefixed with '&', it will be zip()-ed with the previous iterator in the expression list
 - FORRANGE '(' \[\<start> ','] \<stop> \[',' \<step>] ')' \['->' \<target>] {'(' '(' \[\<start> ','] \<stop> \[ ',' \<step>] ')' \['->' \<target>] ')'} '{' \<code> '}' iterates over the ranges one after each other ('&' like above makes no sense here)